Exterior view of Milan Cathedral from around 1830

 Applied at four points on a contemporary paper medium.
 Presented in a passe-partout, in good condition.
 The frame in vintage style, veneered with cherry wood, with bronze rosettes in the corners.

-Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
+Elegant antique furniture and accessories can be an excellent idea for interior decoration.
 Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
-This is a nod to history, the creation, and design of classic and timeless furniture.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese 'barocco' – meaning an irregularly developed pearl.
-These were highly representative pieces of furniture, literally dripping with glamour and playing a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Next is Baroque, a term derived from Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance style was quite heavy and bulky.
-Brown stains, cornices, sturdy bases, and bas-reliefs were used.
-These were quite distinctive products, but they also opened up new possibilities, such as the construction of credenzas or broadly understood chest furniture.
-Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and solid, using brown stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+They also drew inspiration from mythology and antiquity, with supports and legs often taking animal forms.

-Lion paws, eagle heads – these are common features in Renaissance style.
-Currently, many global brands reproduce such furniture, taking inspiration from Italian and French creators.
-This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for an elegant antique suitable for your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French craftsmen.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for an elegant antique that suits your interior.

 Attributes / Details